 The Best Intermediate/Advanced Singer Sewing Machines

 If you are an intermediate or advanced sewist who needs more stitches and features, then you will want to be looking in the "advanced computer" category.

 In my opinion the Singer Quantum Stylist 9960 comes out on top in this category.
-It is an excellent machine, which packs in so many great features.
+It packs in so many good features.
 And it is reasonably priced too, making it good value for money.

 Here are just a few of the features - 600 stitches, 5 alphabets, 13 buttonholes, drop-in bobbin, start/stop button, speed slider, auto thread cutter and LCD screen.
 It includes an extension table as well.
 And it even comes with 13 different presser feet, so you will have all the kit you need out of the box (even a walking foot is included as standard!).

 The Quantum Stylist is also a good option when it comes to quilting.
 The extension table will give you plenty of working room, and it comes with a patch quilt foot and a walking foot.
 Freemotion quilting is also possible with this machine, as you can lower the feed dogs, and both an embroidery foot and an open toe foot are included.
 For other quilting machine options, have a look at my guide to the best sewing machines for quilting!

 Singer doesn't have as many very high end machines on the market as other brands.
 So if you are looking for the very best that money can buy, I would suggest looking into Bernina, Janome or Brother machines instead.